 It’s Wine Wednesday!
 Time for a little wine trivia for you wine lovers – and those traveling to Paso Robles.
-The Paso Robles wine region is California’s third largest and fastest growing wine region and it’s becoming quite the wine destination for travelers.
+As one of California’s premier wine and tourist destinations, the Paso Robles wine region is California’s third largest and fastest growing wine region and it’s becoming quite the wine destination for travelers.
 Here are 20 fun facts, try quizzing your friends on your next Paso Robles wine tasting trip.
 Cheers!

 Things Every Wine Lover Should Know About Paso Robles